 - Deviations from the composer´s written score are only accepted if they are minor.
 Complete control can obviously not be upheld, as some composers (e.g. Chopin) are published in so many editions, that verifying the “correct” version is a close to impossible task.

-- The nature of the performances: Regular performances, to be categorised as such, must include a pianist actually playing a piece utilising his / her fingers and capturing the resulting sound live.
+- The nature of the performances: Regular performances, to be categorized as such, must include a pianist actually playing a piece using his / her fingers and capturing the resulting sound live.
 This does not exclude that the actual sound source is digital (according to what has been said above about permitted pianos).

 Regarding Requirement on Originality

 - Submitted recordings must represent original performances by the artists who apply for inclusion.
-If a recording is subsequently found to be copied from another source, it will immediately be removed, and the infringer will be subject to permanent exclusion from this site.
+If a recording is subsequently found to be copied from another source, it will immediately be removed, and the submitter will be permanently banned from Piano Society.